4cecoder/4cecoder/README.md

 ### AYYYYYYE 👋

-currently lurning go + webassembly together
+currennly lurning go + with webassembly breh u dont' enven use vim u probably use vscode

 <!--
 **4cecoder/4cecoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.